markwise/react-create-form/README.md

 }
 ```

-### form.willSubmit
+## form.willSubmit

+**Default:** `true`

 A boolean value indicating whether a form is valid or invalid.
 This is typically used to disable/enable a submit button.
-If there are no fields to validate, the default is true, otherwise false.
+If there are no fields to validate, the default is `true`, otherwise `false`.

 ```javascript
 let {form} = this.props